strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 - Editor: to be able to create content, and manage and publish any content.
 - Super Admin: to be able to access all features and settings.
 This is the role attributed by default to the first administrator at the creation of the Strapi application.

-::: warning ATTENTION
+::: warning IMPORTANT
 If you use your Strapi application with the Community Edition (see [Pricing and Plans](https://strapi.io/pricing)), your use of the RBAC feature will be limited.
 Only the 3 default roles are available, as you cannot create more roles and cannot delete the default ones.
 It is however possible to edit them, but to an extent:

-- You can only configure permissions for the content types, but not for the plugins and settings of the Strapi application.
+- You can only configure permissions for the content-types, but not for the plugins and settings of the Strapi application.
 - Configuring permissions in detail is only available for the Enterprise Edition.
 With the Community Edition, although you can choose which fields of a content type are accessible, these fields are automatically fully accessible with all permissions.
 - Custom conditions defined for a specific permission are also only available for the Enterprise Edition.